Description

 When Moses was about to climb the mountain to die (Deut.
 34:1-8), God bade him to give Joshua his authority, so the people would not be “like sheep without a shepherd” (Numbers 27:20-21).
 God said to Joshua, “No man will be able to stand against you… As I was with Moses, so I will be with thee: I will not fail nor forsake thee” (Josh 1:5).
 When Jesus was about to climb the mountain and ascend (Matt 28:16-20), He first gave His authority to Peter, saying “tend my sheep” (John 21:15-19).
 Jesus assured Peter his faith would not fail (Luke 22:31-32) and that hell would not prevail (Matt.
 16:18-19).
 The Pentateuch mirrors the Gospels (giving the law), and Joshua mirrors Acts (establishing the law).
 As Moses is to Joshua, Christ is to Peter.

 To judge doctrine is impossible for man – man’s heart is “deceitful above all things” and man’s “ears itch for what they want to hear” (Jeremiah 17:9; 2 Timothy 4:3).
 But walking on water is also impossible for man.
 In the story where Christ walks on water towards the boat (which represents the Church) Peter walks to Him on the water.
 Peter falters, but Christ rescues him – a symbol of how Christ preserves the Church despite imperfect leaders.
 At the Last Supper, Jesus says to the Apostles, “Satan has demanded to sift you (“you” plural) like wheat,” but then turns to Peter and addresses him singularly, “I have prayed for you that your own faith may not fail; and you, when once you have turned back, strengthen your brothers” (Luke 22:31-32).
-Again, when Christians depend on Peter’s infallibility, they truly depend on Christ.
+When Christians depend on Peter’s infallibility, they truly depend on Christ.

 Counterclaims

-Second, the reported heresy and excommunication of Pope Vigilius.
+Fourth, the “excommunication” of Pope Vigilius.
 The Emperor, wanting to maintain amity with the Miaphysites in his kingdom, asked Pope Vigilius to condemn a book they didn’t like called The Three Chapters.
 He refused, since it wasn’t clearly worthy of condemnation and the authors – being dead – could not defend themselves.
 The emperor forced him to condemn the works, told the council to excommunicate him, and exiled Vigilius until his death.
 Though scandalous, a secular authority pushing around the Pope and forcing him to make a non-doctrinal, revokable condemnation does not refute Papal infallibility.
 What would refute Papal supremacy and infallibility would be the council excommunicating him… but they didn’t.
 The Council of Carthage in North Africa “excommunicated” him, but that was not an ecumenical council, and the Church ignored it, waiting until after Vigilius’ death in 555 to appoint a new Pope.

 The fact that the premier examples of Papal heretics aren’t even real heretics actually serves as strong evidence for Papal infallibility when compared to the history of the other patriarchates.
 For example: Sergius, the Monothelite heretic who tongue-tied Pope Honorius in the third example above, was patriarch of Constantinople!
 Nestorius – whose name is the eponym of Nestorianism – was as well.
-Cyrial Loukaris, another patriarch of Constantinople, was a Calvinist!
+Cyril Loukaris, another patriarch of Constantinople, was a Calvinist!
 Constantinople, Alexandria, Antioch, and Jerusalem have hosted dozens of Arians, Monophysites, and Monothelites.
 Meanwhile, the premier example of Papal heresy is a clumsy sentence in a private letter.
+Rome’s purity is miraculous.

 Conclusion